datawire/reference-infrastructure-fabric/README.md

 The concept of simplicity is a subjective, but for the purpose of this architecture "simple" means that the application conforms to two constraints:

 1. Business logic, for example, a REST API is containerized and run on the Kubernetes cluster.
-2. Persistence is offloaded into an external system.
+2. Persistence is offloaded to an external service (e.g. Amazon RDS).

 ### Modern